-- a Group projects may contribute to the final coursework percentage awarded in a course. - b The design of group assessment, including the size of working groups, the mark composition and the assessment criteria should be determined by the learning outcomes of the material involved (with reference to the Groupwork provisions in the University's Guidelines for Effective Teaching).
-Ensuring appropriate assessment design is the responsibility of the Course Director for each course, with appropriate Faculty oversight (as for all assessments) by the Academic Head for the course.
+- a Group projects may contribute to the final coursework percentage awarded in a course. - b The design of group assessment, including the size of working groups, the mark composition and the assessment criteria should be determined by the learning outcomes of the material involved - All approved coursework and examination details must be submitted by Faculty Academic Services to the Examinations and Timetable Services Office by the following dates: Summer School 11 December (2015 for 2016) Semester 1 26 February Semester 2 15 July Quarter 1 18 December (2015 for 2016) Ouarter 2 25 March Ouarter 3 17 June Ouarter 4 09 September Summer School 09 December (for 2017) Quarter 1 16 December (for 2017) - (with reference to the Groupwork provisions in the University's Guidelines for Effective Teaching).
+Ensuring appropriate assessment design is the responsibility of the Course Director for each course, with appropriate Faculty oversight (as for all assessments) by the Academic Head for the course. - c The final mark may include peer-assessment where students have been appropriately trained to undertake this. - d The assessment rating of the project as a percentage of the total course grade should reflect the proportional value of the project in determining the learning outcomes of the course as a whole. - e Where group projects are included in the assessments for a course, some form of individually assessed work should also contribute to the total mark.